Ateneo–La Salle rivalry: History

 The rivalry began in 1939 when Ateneo lost to La Salle in a hotly contested championship basketball game in NCAA Season 16 (1939–40).
-Basketball games between Ateneo and La Salle in the old NCAA were always hard-fought but were not yet tagged by the local sportswriters as a recognized rivalry.
+Basketball games between Ateneo and La Salle in the old NCAA were always hard-fought, but they were not yet tagged by local sportswriters as a recognized rivalry.
 The more popular collegiate sports rivalries in the NCAA were Ateneo versus San Beda and La Salle versus Letran.

 When Ateneo and La Salle transferred to the UAAP in 1978 and 1986 respectively, they naturally continued their fierce battles and innate animosity against each other on and off-court, and the sports press began to recognize the rivalry.
-The rivalry started in the pre-war NCAA with the men's basketball, football, and track, and field competitions and has since expanded to other UAAP sports, particularly in women's volleyball where both teams fought head-to-head in the UAAP Finals for six consecutive times from 2012 to 2017.
+The rivalry started with the men's basketball games and has since expanded to other UAAP sports, particularly in women's volleyball where both teams fought head-to-head in the UAAP Finals for six consecutive times from 2012 to 2017.
 Both universities have also extended their rivalry beyond sports and have gone into academic competitions.

 From 1924 to 1925, basketball games between Ateneo and La Salle were played at an open basketball court at the Padre Faura, Ermita campus of UP, and in 1926 at the Nozaleda Park (now called Agrifina Circle which is part of Luneta Park).
 The venue later moved to the covered courts of the US Army's 31st Infantry Gym and UST Gym.
 The games then moved to the pre-war Rizal Memorial Coliseum to accommodate bigger crowds, and at one point, the venues included the Ateneo Loyola Center, the Cuneta Astrodome, and the PhilSports Arena.
 Currently, the Smart Araneta Coliseum and the SM Mall of Asia Arena are the present main venues for their sold-out games.